obscure-com/TiCarousel/mobile/ios/documentation/index.md

 Scroll the carousel by a fixed distance.

 * `count`: Number, the number of items to scroll.
 Can be positive or negative.
-* `duration`: Number, the duration of the scroll animation in milliseconds.
+* `duration`: Number, the duration of the scroll animation in seconds.

 **scrollToIndex(Number index, [Dictionary options])**